 The 194th Tank Battalion was also at Ft.
 Lewis during this time.
 On August 1, 1941, its B Company was detached from the battalion and received orders for Alaska.
-The rest of the battalion was participating in the Pacific maneuvers.
-During the maneuvers, the battalion was ordered back to Ft.
+The rest of the battalion was participating in the Pacific maneuvers and was ordered back to Ft.
 Lewis, where they learned they were being sent overseas.
 The fact was there were only three places they could be sent that were large enough for tanks.
-They were Alaska, Hawaii, and the Philippines.
-After receiving their orders, men who were 29 years old or older, or married, were allowed to transfer out of the battalion.
+They were Alaska, Hawaii, and the Philippines, and Alaska was already eliminated.
+After receiving their orders, men who were 29 years old or older, married with dependents, or whose enlistments would end while the battalion was overseas were allowed to transfer out of the battalion.
 Replacements of these men came from other units at Ft.
 Lewis including the 41st Infantry Division.
 It was at this time that he joined the battalion.

 The battalion’s new tanks were sent west from Ft.
 Knox, Kentucky, where they had been requisitioned by an officer of the 192nd Tank Battalion, 2nd Lt.
 William Gentry, for the battalion.
 Gentry was given written orders from the War Department giving him authority to take tanks from any unit so the 194th had its full complement of tanks.
 In some cases, the tanks he took had just arrived at the fort on flatcars and were about to be unloaded when he and his detachment arrived and took the tanks from soldiers waiting to unload them.
 From Ft.
 Knox, the tanks were sent west by train and were waiting for the battalion at Ft.
 Mason.